rohan843/isc2-cc-cert-notes/README.md

 ### Governance Elements

 **Regulations and Laws**: These are imposed by national, regional and local governments.
 E.g., GDPR, HIPPA, etc. Organizations in multiple jurisdictions must comply with the most restrictive laws.

+**Standards**: These cover a broad range of issues and ideas.
+These are well accepted in an industry.
+Some examples of organizations that create standards are: ISO, NIST, IETF.